 The following roles will compose the committee:

-- the lead link of the candidate's project leader/lead link (upper lead link)
+- the lead link of the candidate's coach (upper lead link)

 - 2 team members of the candidate, chosen by the candidate. ( if you are not in the position to pick up two team members, explain why and proceed anyway)